DIY: How to Handle Emergency Plumbing Situations at Home

 Once you’ve mitigated the immediate problem, take some time to study the issue and get specific advice.

-Tip #5: Get a Set of Helping Hands
+Tip #6: Get a Set of Helping Hands

-Some plumbing fixes work best when you have a second person helping you.
+The truth is, that some plumbing fixes work best when you have a second person helping you.

-Having a second person to cap the other drain while you plunge the first helps keep the air trapped in the line so the pressure buildup can clear the clog.
+Having a second person cap the other drain while you plunge the first helps keep the air trapped in the line so the pressure buildup can clear the clog.
+Also, a second pair of hands and eyes can be useful for improving safety in general.

 Remember, if a plumbing emergency is especially difficult or dangerous to fix, seek professional help.
 Professionals have the training and experience to handle most plumbing emergencies while minimizing risks.
+To get started with tackling residential plumbing problems, reach out to the team at Express Sewer today!

-Topics: Home Plumbing, Plumbing Emergencies, DIY, New Homeowners, Toilet Leaks and Repair
+Topics: Home Plumbing, Plumbing Emergencies, DIY